sensu/sensu-docs/content/sensu-go/6.0/sensuctl/create-manage-resources.md

 In this example `sensuctl prune` command:

-- Replace [RESOURCE TYPE] with the [synonym or fully qualified name][10] of the resource you want to prune.
+- Replace [RESOURCE TYPE] with the [short name or fully qualified name][10] of the resource you want to prune.
 You must specify at least one resource type or the `all` qualifier (to prune all resource types).
 - Replace [FILE or URL] with the name of the file or the URL that contains the set of Sensu objects you want to keep (the configuration).
 - Replace [flags] with the flags you want to use, if any.